Brutespray is a Python script that provides a combination of both port scanning and automated brute force attacks

 Attackers Machine(Kali Linux 2.0)

 - Execute command ./brutespray.py python script with 777 Permissions ( read, write, execute)

 - Start scanning your victim website or internal network with Nmap to check open ports and services.

-- Below Image illustrate Nmap scan followed by saving the output of nmap results with a filename.
+- Below Image illustrate the Nmap scan followed by saving the output of Nmap results with a filename.

 - Command executed: nmap –vv -n -oA Output filename

 - Here -oA is Output in all formats(.xml,.gnmap,nmap)

-Also Read Complete list of Kali Linux Tutorials
+Also Read the Complete list of Kali Linux Tutorials

 Nmap Output Mode

-- Previous Nmap scan will be saved in the .xml format as an output file.
+- Previous Nmap scans will be saved in the .xml format as an output file.

 - This Output file (XML FILE) is used to perform brute force attacks against the open ports of the victim.

-- Below image illustrate Nmap scan output file as bala.nmap
+- The below image illustrates the Nmap scan output file as bala.nmap

 - Now you can run this tool with a command: ./brutespray.py -h will run the tool with help mode.

 - Launch Interactive mode with the command: python brutespray.py -f nmap.xml -i

 - Once Interactive mode is loaded, set your service, threads, hosts, and finally dictionary file.